Best Welding Rods for Stick and TIG Welding

 DIY Guide

-Store the rods dry and reseal the container after use to preserve the coating.
-Clean and prep the joint, set your welder to the recommended range for 3/32″ electrodes, and keep a short, steady arc for the best bead control.
+Store the rods dry and reseal the container after use.
+Clean and prep the joint, set your welder to the recommended range for 3/32″ electrodes, and keep a short arc.

-Chip slag between passes and check each pass for fusion to catch fit-up or heat issues early.
+Chip slag between passes and check each bead for fusion before continuing.

 Durability